Data Processing Agreement

 Chat messages and support content are transmitted to AI sub-processors for processing.
 Provider does not send full End User profiles or system inventory to AI services — only the relevant context needed to answer each support query.

 AI Provider Data Practices: AI sub-processors receive data through their commercial API services.
-Per their published API terms at the time of this DPA, API data is generally not used for model training.
+Based on AI sub-processors' published API terms as of the date of this DPA, such terms generally state that API data is not used for model training.
 However, Provider does not control and cannot guarantee the data handling, retention, or training practices of AI sub-processors beyond their published policies.
 Client acknowledges that AI sub-processor terms may change over time and that Provider's obligation is limited to selecting sub-processors with commercially reasonable data handling practices and notifying Client of material changes to the sub-processor list.
 Provider is not liable for changes to AI sub-processor policies or data handling practices that occur after engagement.

 9. Data Deletion and Return